Strong quake in southern Philippines kills one, injures several

 The Philippine Institute of Volcanology and Seismology (Phivolcs) said damage and aftershocks could be expected.

-Several strong aftershocks were recorded after the main tremor, the strongest a magnitude 5.7 centered north of General Santos City.
+Several strong aftershocks were recorded after the main tremor, the strongest a magnitude 5.7 centred north of General Santos City.

 The Philippines sits on the geologically active Pacific “Ring of Fire” and experiences frequent tremors.